nclab/om.composer/code/README.md

 This will take much longer time to finish.
 The result will be stored in a folder named with prefix `ORGANUM.MOTET` under `/_projects` folder.

 You can also specify your own cantus firmus folder.
-Just put it under `/_cf `folder and specify the cantus firmus folder name with the `CF` parameter above.
+Just put it under `/_cf` folder and specify the cantus firmus folder name with the `CF` parameter above.

-Refer to our previous work [_AntsOMG: A Framework Aiming to Automate Creativity and Intelligent Behavior with a Showcase on Cantus Firmus Composition and Style Development_](https://www.mdpi.com/2079-9292/9/8/1212) for more information about the generation of cantus firmus.
+Refer to our previous work "AntsOMG: A Framework Aiming to Automate Creativity and Intelligent Behavior with a Showcase on Cantus Firmus Composition and Style Development" ( doi: [10.3390/electronics9081212](https://doi.org/10.3390/electronics9081212) ) for more information about the generation of cantus firmus.